Xamarin vs React Native: 2018 Comparison Guide

 - Initialization time takes a few seconds in React Native, so no launch screens are required.
 It is possible to get a solution for this issue, but it will require time and effort from your team.

-Xamarin: merits and disadvantages
+Xamarin metrics and disadvantages

 - Xamarin apps are reported to be heavy and take a lot of space on devices.
 They are larger and heavier than native apps.
 It’s quite a disputable statement.
 Regarding size, neither Xamarin nor React Native can offer significant advantages, as they are mostly related to a particular project and its team solutions.